ml-archive/blog/source/_posts/2017-08-11-How-we-debug-with-Charles.md

 _Checking in our session, we can now see that the rewrite rule has been applied to the request_

-All request can be applied the rewrite functionality, and multiple rewrites can be configured at the same time.
+We can use the rewrite functionality on any requests, and multiple rewrites can be configured at the same time.
 Rewrites are encapsulated into rule sets, which can be saved in your Charles config for future use.
 Rewrite rules can be disabled and enabled as you please along the testing.
 As you can see, the options of rewriting are many.
 There are various reasons for why you might need to add rewrite rules, but these are the most common use cases for us:

 * Rewriting status codes
 * Rewriting API url